 By definition any exercise or training that cannot be maintained for more than 90 seconds is anaerobic, while any relatively mild exercise or training, that can be continued indefinitely, is aerobic.

-Anaerobic high intensity training (HIT) is a highly desirable workout, because it engaging all muscle fibers, the fast twitch as well as the slow twitch.
+Unlike aerobic exercise, anaerobic high intensity training (HIT) engages all muscle fibers, the fast twitch as well as the slow twitch.
 This makes anaerobic (HIT) essential for a complete training effect.
 However, the benefits from anaerobic (HIT) exercise depend on your “effort”.
 Maximum “effort” by a large muscle mass, such as the legs, produces optimum benefits for the whole body.

-Because of its great fitness value anaerobic exercise (HIT) is “intelligent exercise”, it is “the pearl of great price”, when compared to aerobic exercise.
+All exercise is healthy when precautions against injury are in place.
+But only anaerobic exercise offers full body benefit to your overall health.
+Because of its superior fitness value anaerobic exercise (HIT) is “intelligent exercise”, it is “the pearl of great price”, when compared to aerobic exercise.

 Numerous anaerobic routines have been developed by fitness enthusiasts and experts, giving names to their creations, such as “Spinning”, “Crossfit”, “Tabata”, “Gibala”, “Timmos”, etc. However, regardless of the name, their value and success is that they are anaerobic.